crmorgan/nservicebus-intro/README.md

 Create an `OrderPlaced` event in `Sales.Messages.Events`

-Publish the `OrderPlaced` event from the `PlaceOrderHandler` handler
+Publish the `OrderPlaced` event from the `Sales.Endpoints.PlaceOrderHandler` handler

 Add a `Billing.Endpoints.OrderPlacedHandler` to handle the `OrderPlaced` event